SmartDataAnalytics/BioKEEN/README.rst

 Starting the Training/HPO Pipeline
 **********************************
-To configure an experiment, please run following command:
+To configure an experiment via the CLI, please run following command:

 .. code-block:: sh